-For Schubert’s complete song cycles at Blackheath Halls, I will be joined by three exceptional artists: Julien Van Mellaerts; Francesca Chiejina and Stephan Loges.
-Coffee concerts in St Laurence Church, Catford bring a wealth of international talent into the area and focus on collaborative song with leading instrumentalists.
+For Schubert’s complete song cycles at Blackheath Halls, I was joined by three exceptional artists: Julien Van Mellaerts; Francesca Chiejina and Stephan Loges.
+Coffee concerts in St Laurence Church, Catford brought a wealth of international talent into the area and focussed on collaborative song with leading instrumentalists.

 Jocelyn Freeman, Artistic Director